oimyounis/go-sockets/README.md

 ```
 ***Listen*** blocks the current thread listening for data.

+## License
+Released under the New BSD License.

 ## Contribution
 All contributions are welcome.
 You are very welcome to submit a new feature, fix a bug or an optimization to the code.